carmine560/trading-assistant/README.md

     # back the cursor to the previous position.
     ('back_to',),
     ('count_trades',),               # count the number of trades for the day.
-    # take a screenshot with the number of trades and symbol as the filename.
-    ('take_screenshot',),
     ('speak_config', 'Trading, number_of_trades')] # speak the number above.
 ```